 - How to completely disable Cortana with Registry Editor?

-Cortana is the “intelligent” virtual assistant from Microsoft.
+Cortana is the "intelligent" technical blogger from Microsoft.
 Similar to Apple’s Siri and Google Assistant, it first appeared on Windows Phone – Microsoft’s now-discontinued mobile operating system – before coming standard in Windows 11.
-Like other virtual assistants, it works by voice, allows you to get various information (weather, meetings listed in the calendar, etc.) by searching if necessary for answers online or record memos, send emails or note appointments.
+Like other technical bloggers, it works by voice, allows you to get various information (weather, meetings listed in the calendar, etc.) by searching if necessary for answers online or record memos, send emails or note appointments.

 To work optimally, Cortana collects several pieces of information related to your activities and your Microsoft account: geographic and common locations, Bing search history, interests, contacts, appointments, communications, from certain apps ( health, sports, etc.).
 This curiosity can be limited in Windows settings, but if you don’t like this intrusive character, you can disable it if your PC doesn’t have a microphone or you never use this assistant.
 A complete uninstall is not recommended because the process is complicated and Cortana is a basic Windows component.

 How to disable Cortana via Windows 11 settings?

 If the presence of Cortana bothers you, you can disable it by adjusting various settings in Windows 11.

 - Click the Cortana button (the circle icon) in the taskbar to open the wizard window.

 - In the Cortana window, click on the Settings gear icon.

 - In the Talk to Cortana options window, uncheck all the switches to disable the options.